L10N37/Daily-Planner/README.md

 # Daily Planner
 <br />

-## Week 05 weekly challenge assignment for Monash Fullstack Bootcamp
+## Week 05 Challenge Assignment for Monash Fullstack Coding Bootcamp
 <br />
 This is a daily planner, we used starter code from https://github.com/coding-boot-camp/crispy-octo-meme
 <br />